sanity-io/sanity-translations-tab/README.md

 # sanity-translations-tab

-This is the base module for implementing common translation vendor tasks from a Studio, such as sending content to be translated in some specific languages, importing content back etc. Not useful on its own, but a vendor specific plugin will use this for its chrome.
+This is the base module for implementing common translation vendor tasks from a Studio, such as sending content to be translated in some specific languages, importing content back etc. Not useful on its own, but vendor-specific plugins will use this for its chrome.

 For guidelines on contributing to this document